 High-speed sync (HSS)

 This feature is usually considered a feature in high-end fully-featured flashlights.
-The integration of HSS in TT600 makes it stand out among numerous other flashlights in this price range. <- Affiliate link 🙂 It does come with few limitations, yet it is one of the most notable features.
+The integration of HSS in TT600 makes it stand out among numerous other flashlights in this price range. <- Affiliate link 🙂 It does come with a few limitations, yet it is one of the most notable features.

 It comes in handy when you want to keep a low depth of field, shoot outdoors, especially under the sun, and when you have to capture fast-moving objects.

 High-Speed Sync can only be used with Godox Cell-II trigger or X1C/X1N TTL wireless trigger (Sold Separately).
 This instantly increases the maximum flash speed up to 1/8000s.
 Though flash speed largely depends on the cameras combined with the flash, results are pretty nifty with all compatible DSLRs.

 Though the feature is very responsive, the TT600 can NOT recognize HSS when used on camera hot shoe.

 High Guide Number

 One upgrade in TT600 compared to the previous generation TT560 has even higher guide numbers.
 Now the maximum guide number is 60m @ 200mm & ISO 100 whereas its comparative guide number is 34m @ 35mm & ISO 100.

 Wireless Control System

 Godox’s TT600 comes with a built-in wireless X system which enables it with 2.4G wireless transmission and radio control over the flash trigger.
-Besides, the wireless triggering also allows using the flash as a master/slave flash system.
+Besides, the wireless triggering also allows the use of the flash as a master/slave flash system.
 It also offers an even and more balanced illumination compared to manual control.

 Wireless X system is compatible with AD360II-C, AD360II-N, TT685C, TT685N, X1T-C, X1T-N trigger, and a few other devices with the integrated wireless control system.

 Master and Slave Unit

 Using the wireless system, master units control the trigger of the slave unit.
 Because of the 2.4G signals, both units’ flash is perfectly synchronized every time the flash is triggered.

-When used as a master unit, the Godox’s TT600 group is set on the modes of M. A, B, C, D, or E. Whereas in Slave Mode, its group is assigned at A, B, C, D, or E.
+When used as a master unit, Godox’s TT600 group is set on the modes of M. A, B, C, D, or E. Whereas in Slave Mode, its group is assigned at A, B, C, D, or E.